 Manufacturing cost per unit

 I won’t go into great detail here; I expect most everyone in a hardware technology business is familiar with and can calculate this KPI metric.
 Also known as direct cost, It is simply the summation of the costs of all components, labor and allocated direct costs to produce a single unit.
-I list it here because it is the single biggest constraint of a hardware business that makes strategy different from software-based businesses.
-Because of this, it is one of the most important KPI metrics to track.
+I list it here because it is the single biggest constraint of a hardware business that makes their strategy formulation different from software-based businesses.
+Because of this, it is one of the most important KPI metrics to track in a hardware business.
 Your manufacturing direct cost has a significant impact on gross profit, inventory carrying costs and overall need for capital.
 Obviously you want it to be a low as possible in an absolute sense.
-But I believe it may again be even more important to track your direct cost trend, as well as how you stack up with your direct competitors.
+But I believe it may again be even more important to track your direct cost trend than this number at any point in time, as well as how you stack up with your direct competitors.
 These relative measures can greatly affect your strategic decisions moving forward.

 Gross Profit Margin